OmarReda/Discovery/README.md

   </p>

   ## Android Development
-  * I tried to take an overview of android development and learn to use android studio and Java XML
+  * I tried to take an overview of android development and learn to use android studio and Java XML.
   * I learned the content of android and built basic apps through Android Development Track provided by Udacity & One Million Arab Coders Course.
   * [One Million Arab Coders](https://www.arabcoders.ae/)
   <p align="center">